Nori-zk/nori-bridge-sdk/contracts/mina/token-bridge/src/micro/MVCE.1.a.md

 Also interesting that `zkAppWorker.MOCK_setupStorage` method can and does work, and thus perhaps we may conclude that NoriTokenController is not the cause.

 I personally think the issue may related to EthVerifier and internal logic within o1js.
-The issue may or may not be related to the issues described [here](./MVCE.2.md)
+The issue may be related to the issues described [here](./MVCE.2.md)